okeeffed/cheat-sheets/AWS/AWS-CloudFormation-MasterClass.md

 To reference a parameter, you then go with `Key: !Ref Reference`.

-If you have `!Select` for a CommaDelimitedList, you need to go `Key: !Select [ArrayNumber, !Ref Reference]`
+If you have `!Select` for a CommaDelimitedList, you need to go `Key: !Select [ArrayNumber, !Ref Reference]`.